Branhamism: Anti-denominationalism

-Branham believed denominationalism was "a mark of the beast", which added to the controversy surrounding his later ministry.
-(Note: Weaver records Branham believed it was "the mark of the beast", whereas Harrell records he believed it was "a mark of the beast".)
-Branham stated that he was not opposed to organizational structures; his concern focused on the "road block to salvation and spiritual unity" he believed denominations created by emphasizing loyalty to their organizations.
-Branham's doctrine was similar to the anti-Catholic rhetoric of classical Pentecostalism and Protestantism, which commonly associated the mark of the beast with Catholicism.
+Branham believed that denominationalism was "a mark of the beast", which added to the controversy which surrounded his later ministry.
+(Note: Weaver records Branham believed that it was "the mark of the beast", whereas Harrell records that he believed that it was "a mark of the beast".)
+Branham stated that he was not opposed to organizational structures; his concern focused on the "road block to salvation and spiritual unity" he believed that denominations emphasized loyalty to their organizations rather than salvation and spiritual unity.
+Branham's doctrine was similar to the anti-Catholic rhetoric which was used by proponents of classical Pentecostalism and Protestantism, which commonly associated the mark of the beast with Catholicism.

-Branham, however, adopted the teaching of Charles Taze Russell which associated the image of the beast with Protestant denominations.
+However, Branham espoused the teaching of Charles Taze Russell, which associated the image of the beast with Protestant denominations.
 (Note: "... he is now operating to produce a Protestant 'image of the beast' with life, which will cooperate with the chief Antichrist..."
 Russel, The Finished Mystery, p.
-272) In his later years, he came to believe all denominations were "synagogues of Satan".
+272) In his later years, he came to believe that all denominations were "synagogues of Satan".
 Branham's teaching was particularly damaging to his relationship with Pentecostal denominations who were angered that he would associate them with the mark of beast.

 Scholar Robert Price and Doug Weaver suggested that Branham's stance on denominations was developed in response to their rejection of his teachings in an attempt to maintain the loyalty of his closest followers.
-Throughout the 1960s, Branham demanded his listeners leave any denomination they were part of to demonstrate their loyalty to him and his message.
-He argued that continued allegiance to any denomination would lead to an acceptance of the mark of the beast, which would mean missing the rapture.
-He insisted the prior healing revival when he cooperated with denominations had been a preparatory step to get the attention of God's chosen people, so he could eventually inform them of their need to exclusively follow his teaching ministry.
+Throughout the 1960s, Branham demanded that to demonstrate their loyalty to him and his message, his followers should leave the denominations which they were members of.
+He argued that continued allegiance to any denomination would lead to an acceptance of the mark of the beast, which would mean that his followers would miss the rapture.
+He insisted that when he cooperated with denominations, the prior healing revival had been a preparatory step to his campaign to get the attention of God's chosen people, so he could eventually inform them about their need to exclusively follow his teaching ministry.